manuelp0116/AI-Tutor-sdev220-/Readme.md

    # Storage solutions
    this class deal with storage for our different files, chat and quiz, quizzes are stored in json file, and chat would be stored in a txt file.
 Tiem cosntrains made us not being able to use this class, and storage solutions is not in use at the moment. thefuntions on this class are:

-   * housekeep:
+   * ### housekeep:
-      * fucntionn checks for directory name with os api
+      * functionn checks for directory name with os and creates directory path to save chat and

+   * ### saveQuiz:
+      * this function will save a json file with the quiz information for

 ## Contributing